Update note – Advocacy to protect this area

 Acacia nilotica, Acacia macracantha. local name zakasya.
 This is the gum arabic tree, some of which bear long sharp prickles – be careful!

-The Red powder puff flower Calliandra haematocephala, a native of Bolivia is now found growing wild along the paths
+The Red powder puff flower Calliandra slaneae, an indigenous Caribbean plant (thanks to Laurent JeanPierre for that correction!) found growing wild along the paths.

 Agave Furcraea tuberosa – the Century Plant, so called because the plant flowers so rarely.
 In fact about every 30-50 years.
 This plant’s leaves can be used to produce sisal fibre.